SpaceK33z/plex-tvtime-webhook/README.md

 [TVTime](https://www.tvtime.com/) is an awesome app to monitor the TV shows you're watching.
 Unfortunately I have to keep it in sync manually after I've watched a TV show on [Plex](https://www.plex.tv/), which feels kinda cumbersome.

 TVTime [has a scrobbler](https://github.com/tvshowtime/tvshowtime-plex-scrobbler/) that seems to do this, but it hasn't gotten any updates, is very difficult to install and requires you to set Plex logging to `DEBUG` level, which causes a lot of data.
+Also plugins are deprecated.

 My solution works on a relatively new feature from Plex, using webhooks.

+**Note:** if you manually mark an episode or season as watched from within Plex, it won't be synced.
+This is a limitation from using the webhooks.

 ## Installation